kshubham506/vcplayerbot/readme.md

 Command | Description
 ------------ | -------------
 /start , /help | Lists the available commands.
-/play song_name | Starts the song in the voice chat.
+/play song_name/song_url -res[num] | Starts the song in the voice chat, num specifies the audio resolution.
-/skip | Skips the current song.
+/play song_name/song_url -video -res[num] | Starts the video in the voice chat, num specifies the video resolution.
 /stop | Stops the playback.
-/loop off , /loop [2-5] | Loops the song to x times.
-/info | Shows the info of the playback in the chat.
 /refreshadmins | Refreshes the admin list in the chat.
 /auth | Adds the user mentioned in the reply to bot admin list.
 /unauth | Removes the user mentioned in the reply from bot admin list.